jnplonte/todo/api/README.md

 ## How to Use
-- Run Docker `docker-compose up` it will listen to http://localhost:8088/
+- Run Docker `docker-compose up --force-recreate --abort-on-container-exit` it will listen to http://localhost:8088/

 #### get todo list
 - **[GET]** `http://localhost:8088/api/v1/todo-list/{id}`